-It doesn’t need to be any fancier than this; the real superstar of the portfolio should be your work, not the portfolio itself.
+Key takeaway: It doesn’t have to be fancy.
+The real superstar of your portfolio is the work, not the portfolio itself.

 Be as thorough as possible about putting work in your print portfolio.
 It can be easy to just upload images to your website and neglect to add them to your print portfolio.
 But just imagine being in an interview without a computer and wanting to reference a piece of work…that you have on your site and not in your hand.

 Before you have an interview, rearrange your print portfolio so that the most important pieces for your prospective clients to see are right up front.
+And, of course, take out any samples you no longer believe reflect your best work.
 There will probably be plenty of time to show them the less essential pieces (if it’s even necessary), but if there isn’t, you want to be sure they see the important pieces, right?

 Your Turn!
 How have you put together your print portfolio?
 Let us know in the comments!